Vaibhav9329/stream_api_java/README.md

 java stream -> basically it represent a pipeline through which date will flow and streams will performs various operations on the data in order to transform the data into some other formate.

-Stream Intermediate Operations :  This operations doesn't return any result
+Stream Intermediate Operations :  This operations doesn't return any result.
     Filter
     Map
     FlatMap